DmitriyEshenko/accel-ppp-docs/ipoe.rst

 The ``range`` parameter specifies local range of ip address to give to dhcp clients.
 First IP in range is router IP.

 The ``ifcfg`` parameter specifies whether accel-ppp should add router IP address and route to client to interface or it is explicitly configured.
+By default inheris global ``ifcfg`` value.

 The ``relay`` parameter specifies DHCPv4 relay IP address to pass requests to.
 If specified giaddr is also needed.